gshakhn/sonar-intellij-plugin/README.md

     ./install-intellij-libs.sh <path to IntelliJ 12.0.4>

+You'll also need to install a custom version of [ideauidesigner-maven-plugin].
+See that readme for installation instructions.

 After you install all the jars this plugin needs into your local repo, just run